owallb/nvim-config/README.md

 # System Requirements
+Only supports Linux, macOS and other BSD variants.
 These are the general requirements to get started:

 - Neovim (latest git master)
 - git
 - tar
+- curl or wget
+- unzip
+- gzip

 If you are coming from a previous neovim configuration, it's probably also a good idea to delete your neovim data directory.
 To check where it is you can